Ficus palmata

 Ficus palmata, the Punjab fig, or "Bedu" is a plant in the family Moraceae.
+It is native to southern Egypt across to north-eastern tropical Africa and also the Arabian Peninsula.
+It is a shrub/tree with edible fruit.

 Description

-Ficus palmata grows as a shrub or tree, measuring up to 10 m tall.
+Ficus palmata grows as a shrub, or tree, growing up to 10 m tall.
 The fruits, which turn purplish on maturing, measure up to 2 cm long.
 The flowers are greenish white.

+Taxonomy

+It was first published by Peter Forsskål in Fl.
+Aegypt.-Arab. on page 179 in 1775.

+It is also known as the Wild Himalayan fig.